monhi/Solidity_Samples/inbox/readme.md

 #inbox
-Inbox is the sample project of
+Inbox is the sample project